RonakSadh989/Calculator/README.md

 # Calculator
-# This is the link for this site: <a href="https://ronaksadh989.github.io/Weather-api-json/" >Weather Site</a>
+# This is the link for this site: <a href="https://ronaksadh989.github.io/Calculator" >Calculator Site</a>